koalificationio/terraform-provider-zerotier/README.md

 ## WARNING

-Current version doesn't work with custom controllers because of API differences, so o not be fooled.
+Despite the ability to change the API endpoint, current version doesn't work with custom controllers because of API differences, so do not be fooled

 ## Building and Installing